These FAQ are current at time of publication and may be subject to change without notice, as details of the program become known.

 You will need to upload a copy of your driving license (as proof of your date of birth and name) and either a rates notice or utility bill (to prove your residential address).
 If you are a farmworker, you will also need to upload a copy of a recent payslip or a letter from your employer to prove your primary income source.

 In all cases, if you do not have the items required, you can submit a Statutory Declaration.
-We will be adding information to our website shortly, letting you know how to obtain a statutory declaration and what wording you should use.
+There is a template Statutory Declaration attached to the website which you can use if you do not have the other forms of identification required.

 - What file types can I use to upload my attachments?